soundpress/RulesOfNYC/docs/c35/index.rst

    (vii) the number of the check, cashier's check, or money order, if applicable;

-   (viii) the date and amount of each donation returned to a donor, the account from which the funds used to make the return originated, and the number of the bank or certified check used to issue the return of funds;
+   (viii) the date and amount of each donation returned to a donor, the account from which the funds used to make the return originated, and, if applicable, the number of the check used to issue the return of funds;

    (ix) each previously reported donation for which the check was returned unpaid;